 When & Why to Personalize Your Content

-Core Definition: Content personalization is the strategic practice of using audience data, behaviors, and buyer personas to tailor messaging, offers, and digital experiences to the specific needs of targeted individuals.
+Core Definition: Content personalization is the strategic marketing practice of tailoring messages, offers, and digital experiences to the specific needs, behaviors, and demographics of individual recipients to capture their attention and motivate them to act.

 Day in and day out, we are bombarded with information.
 We get emails, texts, pop-up advertisements from websites we visit, and sponsored posts and ads on the social media platforms we frequent.